QuickBooks Blog

 • Organising superannuation funds

-• Facilitating benefit enrollment and renewal
+• Facilitating benefit enrolment and renewal

 • Keeping employees updated about changes in benefits

-• Making recommendations on changes to benefits that can improve recruitment or employee retention.
+• Making recommendations on changes to benefits that can improve recruitment or employee retention

-HR laws and regulations
+HR laws and regulations in Australia

 HR laws and regulations are in place to protect employees and ensure employers uphold these obligations when hiring or during employment.
 One of the most important aspects of HR is having a good working knowledge of these laws.
-Otherwise, your company could face serious consequences, including fines and employee lawsuits.
+Otherwise, your company could face serious consequencesβ€”including fines and employee lawsuits.

 Workplace discrimination laws